 The department charges interest on any tax not paid by the due date.
 The department will charge you interest even if you have an extension.
 If you have an extension, the department will charge you interest from the original due date until the date you pay the tax.
-The Arizona rate of interest is the same as the federal rate.
+The Arizona interest rate is the same as the federal rate.